 Gal Levy (PhD, LSE) is a senior teaching faculty and researcher at the Open University, Israel.
 He had held visiting appointment at the University of Kansas, and in 2017-18 he will be a visiting fellow at the Centre for the Research in the Arts, Social Sciences and Humanities (CRASSH), Cambridge University.
 Gal has been one of the first to apply a citizenship approach to the study of Israeli society and politics, and ever since he was interested in the intersection of citizenship, education, ethnicity, and religion in both Jewish and Palestinian societies in Israel.
 In recent years, Gal has been particularly interested in understanding what is citizenship in the post-2011 era.
 Given the democratic crisis after the Arab Spring and the rise of Occupy movements across the globe, he is following closely the emergence of new forms of citizenship participation and representation.
 More specifically, in his current research project on the struggle for public housing in Israel, Gal is looking at how the “strugglers” (as they call themselves) become politically aware and (re)define their own conception of citizenship.
 Gal has published in both Hebrew and English and is now working on a book manuscript entitled “Striving for Citizenship: Struggles for Representation beyond Rights”.

-Frank Reichert, Dr. phil., is a research assistant professor at The University of Hong Kong, where he has been working on multiple projects pertaining to civic education and engagement, digital citizenship, political communication, as well as youth civic development and Hong Kong’s anti-extradition bill social movement.
+Frank Reichert, Dr. phil., is Assistant Professor at The University of Hong Kong, where he has been working on multiple projects pertaining to civic education and engagement, digital citizenship, political communication, as well as youth civic development and Hong Kong’s anti-extradition bill social movement.
 Frank studied Educational Science, Political Science, and Psychology at the University of Technology Dresden, Germany.
 He then conducted his doctoral research in Social and Political Psychology, leading to a PhD from Kiel University, Germany, before joining the Central Coordination Unit of the German National Educational Panel Study.
 Frank also was a Postdoctoral Research Associate at the University of Sydney, Australia, and a 2016 Spencer Postdoctoral Fellow of the National Academy of Education in Washington, DC.
 His research focuses on the Asia-Pacific region (including Australia) and Europe and has been published widely in top-tier journals, including Computers & Education; Information, Communication & Society; Journal of Community & Applied Social Psychology; Journal of Youth & Adolescence; Teaching & Teacher Education; and Theory & Research in Social Education.
 One of his recent publications was awarded with the Richard M. Wolf Memorial Award for the best publication analysing IEA data in 2018.

 Didem Çakmaklı is currently assistant professor of Political Science and International Relations at Antalya Bilim University in Antalya, Turkey. Çakmaklı’s research focuses on identifying the social and political conditions for the development of active citizenship practices.
 Her PhD research examined how participation in civil society organizations influences the development of citizenship practices, particularly active citizenship practices.
 The research was initiated in Istanbul, Turkey but then was implemented at the local level across five cities in Turkey.
 More recently she has researched how changing citizenship norms relate to changing political acts of citizens.
 Her research has been published in Citizenship Studies, Southeast European and Black Sea Studies and South European Society and Politics.